danielsan80/minirace-gate/README.md

 You can find some directories that define the context:
 - `src`: It contains the source code (*.scad) in an abstract/generic/default context.
   The 3d parts are located in a useful and natural position without a specific purpose.
 - `sim`: It contains modules useful for the simulation.
-These modules wrap the source modules to translate and rotate them for a better placement in the space for a simulation purpose.
+These modules wrap and transform the source modules to translate and rotate them for a better placement in the space for a simulation purpose.
 - `print`: It contains modules useful for the printing.
-These modules wrap the source modules to translate and rotate them for a better placement in the space for a printing purpose.
+These modules wrap and transform the source modules to translate and rotate them for a better placement in the space for a printing purpose.
-- `test`: It contains module useful for the testing.
+- `test`: It contains modules useful for the testing.
 These modules cut or reduce the source modules to print drafts to test joints, plays, friction between parts and other test stuff.

 ## Conventions

 Not all projects and parts still adopt the following conventions, but they are proving useful.

-### private modules
+### Private modules
 To indicate a "private" module that is used only in the same file, it is prefixed with an underscore `_`.

 A private module has a global scope too (with risk of name collision), but it helps to identify which modules in a file should be considered "exported" and usable from who "< use >" the file.

-### context prefix
+### Context prefix
 To specify a module belongs to a context it is prefixed with the context keyword (`print_*`, `sim_*`, `test_*`, ...).

-### transform suffix
+### _transform suffix
 To specify a module help to place a model in the right position (for a specific context for example) it is suffixed with `_transform`.
 Obviously it has a `children()` instruction to which apply the transformation.

+### _color suffix
+To specify a module apply a color to a model (for a simulation for example) it is suffixed with `_color`.
+Obviously it has a `children()` instruction to which apply the color.

 # Index

+[`controller-box`](controller-box/README.md): is the box to contain the controller card.

+[`startlights`](startlights/README.md): Provides cover and hanger for the startlights card.
+It provides a generic clip to hang the startlights and a metaclip to build a specific clip.

-[`gate`](gate/README.md): Assembles the gate and all other stuff together to simulate and build the printable parts in stl files.
+[`gate`](gate/README.md): Assembles the gate and the startlights together to simulate and build the printable parts in stl files.
 It adds the joint to hang up the startlights on the traverse.
-It uses the controller box as basement for one of its uprights.
 It uses the rules to show the measures in the simulation context.

-[`startlights`](startlights/README.md): is the startlights mask for the startlights card.

-[`controller-box`](controller-box/README.md): is the box to contain the controller card.
+It uses the car models (1:54) to show the aspect ratio of the gate in the simulation context.

 [`ruler`](ruler/README.md): is an utility to show rulers with some measures in simulation context.